lucassiauve/Arch_V2/README.md

 ---
 # Windows installation: (Windows 11)
-Install windows OS on the [remaining partition](#Partition:-(1T-SSD)), it will detect automatically and use the EFI partition, without creating a new one.
+Install windows OS on the [remaining partition](#partition), it will detect automatically and use the EFI partition, without creating a new one.

 ## Time standard
 Due to the dual-boot, the Windows clock will be 2h late.
 To solve this issue, open a powershell with administrator right and run this command: